Applying for Graduation for Undergraduates

 - The Senior Exit Exam (offered through each College) is the only exam that is required of all undergraduates who plan to graduate.
 There are a few allowances for this exam.
 Please direct questions regarding the administration of the Senior Exit Exam from students to the following: College of Agriculture & Human Ecology – Ms. Lisa Rice; College of Arts & Sciences – Ms. Colleen Harris; College of Business – Ms. Regina Gragg; College of Education – Ms. Nikki Christen; College of Engineering – Mr. Harry Ingle; College of Interdisciplinary Studies – Ms. Lisa Brown; School of Nursing – Mr. Ben Clark.

 - The Praxis Exam is required of all students who are seeking licensure.
-To ensure that you are registered for all necessary parts of the exam, check with your advisor or Laboratory Experiences at 931-372-3170.
+To ensure that you are registered for all necessary parts of the exam, check with your advisor or Office of Teacher Education at 931-372-3170.